jerrycodesomething/jerrykingbob/README.md

 # Hi there, I'm Jeremiah!👋
 ![Banner](https://i.imgur.com/8pLGB4z.png)

 Welcome to my GitHub page where you'll gain a bit of insight into my journey as a developer and core developer competencies.
-I've decided to use this platform to consolidate and curate all my public projects, uni assignments, and collaborative works to help you gauge my aptitude as a dev.
+I've decided to use this platform to consolidate and curate all my public projects, uni assignments, and collaborative dev works, so

 ### You can reach out to me through these platforms 👇
 <a href="https://www.linkedin.com/in/jeremiah-dudun-henry/">![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)</a>